-The governing bodies of the Exchange receive full and timely information, including reports on non-financial and financial risks respectively, from the Director of DoORIS&BC and the Head of FRMO in accordance with the deadlines and procedures set out in this section of the Rules.
+The governing bodies of the Exchange receive full and timely information, including reports on non-financial and financial risks respectively, from the Head of DoORIS&BC and the Head of FRMO in accordance with the deadlines and procedures set out in this section of the Rules.

-Reporting comprises of regular and extraordinary (ad-hoc) reports.
+Reporting comprises of regular and extraordinary (immediate) reports.